Table of Contents

 Updated on

-Many people don’t realize that Nassau, Bahamas is only 50 miles from the coast of Florida!
-This means you can get to a tropical getaway and start enjoying the beach or poolside in very little time.
-The Bahamas are made up of hundreds of tropical islands, dozens of which are inhabited, and everywhere you look is the beautiful, clear blue Caribbean Sea.
+Many people don’t realize that Nassau, Bahamas is only 150 miles from the coast of Florida!
+This means you can get to a tropical getaway and start enjoying paradise in very little time.
+The Bahamas are made up of 700+ islands, dozens of which are inhabited, and everywhere you look is the clear, turquoise sea.

-If this is your first time visiting the Bahamas, knowing what to pack may be difficult, so we’ve compiled a Bahamas packing list to help you out.
-Below you’ll also find helpful sections on what to wear in the Bahamas, what NOT to bring and some answers to FAQs.
+If this is your first time visiting, knowing what to pack may be difficult, so we’ve compiled a Bahamas packing list to help you out.
+Below you’ll also find helpful sections on what to wear in the Bahamas, what NOT to bring, and some answers to FAQs.

 snorkeling bahamas